 Can I visit the campgrounds and not stay the night?

 You cannot use any of the sites for day use except for Shark Harbor.

-Can I stay in a group campsite with less than 20 people?
+Can I stay in a family campsite with less than 20 people?

 Yes, if it is available.
 If your group is under twenty people you must pay for a minimum of twenty people.